123 results found

 The mechanism of ethylene trimerization and tetramerization with a chromium–diphosphinoamine (Cr–PNP) catalyst system has been studied with combined experimental and theoretical methods.
 Of the total product output, 1-octene, cyclopentanes, n-alkanes, and higher (C10+) olefins are formed with a fractional (∼1.4) order response to ethylene concentration, whereas 1-hexene formation is approximately first-order in ethylene.
 Theoretical studies suggest a mechanism involving a cationic monometallic catalyst in Cr(I) and Cr(III) formal oxidation states.
 A key feature of the developed model is the occurrence of a double-coordination mechanism in which a bis(ethylene) chromacyclopentane intermediate is responsible for 1-octene formation as well as the other coproducts that have a greater than first-order response to ethylene.
 In contrast, 1-hexene is formed primarily from a mono(ethylene) chromacyclopentane intermediate.
 The selectivity of catalysis is governed by the competition between single- and double-coordination pathways.
 The mechanistic model developed displays excellent correlation with experimental observations and is able to fully explain the formation of all products generated with this catalyst.

-Britovsek GJP, Grau M, 2015, High-Valent Iron in Biomimetic Alkane Oxidation Catalysis, Iron Catalysis II, Editors: Bauer, Publisher: Springer, Pages: 145-172
+Britovsek GJP, Grau M, 2015, Iron Catalysis II, Publisher: Springer

 Martínez-Ferraté O, Britovsek GJP, Claver C, et al., 2015, C–H benzylic oxidation promoted by dinuclear iron DBDOC iminopyridine complexes, Inorganica Chimica Acta, ISSN: 0020-1693